-The reason, by the way, that I’m going so deeply into this topic is because I used to have difficulty navigating breaks because I didn’t know what I was trying to do.
+The reason that I’m going so deeply into this topic is because I used to have difficulty navigating breaks because I didn’t know what I was trying to do.
 I’ve been thinking this over in order to improve my own playing.

 The last specific gesture I want to mention is what could be called limited improvisation or use of routines.
 Quite often on this album, there is improvisation so restricted that it could be pre-written.
 The trumpet riff at 2:01 in “High Pockets And A Fanny Pack” probably is written because it’s repeated verbatim, but it sounds improvised when you first hear it.
 (I love the descent to a different harmonic level there as well.)

 On “Antoine” from 1:53-2:20 there is improvisation strictly around a harmonised riff.
 And of course the challenge inherent in Hunter’s combined bass & guitar approach means that much of his solo vocab must have been figured out beforehand: for instance the complex key-changing double-stops line at a peak moment in the form, 4:13 in “Tout Ce Qui Brille”.
 This reinforces thoughts I’ve been having on the importance of familiar gestures and internalised vocab in so-called “improvisation”.